mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/external-storage/index.md

 #### Volume configuration options

 -  `containerPath`: The path where the volume is mounted inside the container.
 For Mesos external volumes, this must be a single-level path relative to the container; it cannot contain a forward slash (`/`).
-For more information, see [the REX-Ray documentation on data directories][7].
+For more information, see [the REX-Ray&reg; documentation on data directories][7].
 -  `mode`: The access mode of the volume.
 Currently, `"RW"` is the only possible value and will let your application read from and write to the volume.
 -  `external.size`: The size of the volume in **GiB**.
 -  `external.name`: The name that your volume driver uses to look up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
 If one does not exist, it is [created implicitly][8].
 Otherwise, the existing volume is reused.